 Credit Limits & Overloads

 Credit ‘overloads’ are approved on a case-by-case basis and dependent upon a student’s academic performance.
-Students who wish to appeal for overload must submit a Credit Limit Overload Form to the Office of Undergraduate/Graduate Academics.
-The form must be signed first by the department adviser.
+Students who wish to appeal for overload must submit a Credit Limit Overload Form (available on the Registration Forms page) to the Office of Undergraduate/Graduate Academics.
+The form must be signed first by the department advisor.
 If ‘overload’ permission is granted, the completed form must be submitted to the Office of Records and Registration for processing.
 The Office of Records and Registration will adjust the student’s maximum credit load, allowing the student to enroll for the approved credit amount online via NYU Albert Student Center.

 Department Consent requirements are placed on special courses at the request of the respective department.
 The department will therefore manage enrollment for this course by issuing permission numbers to those students permitted to enroll.

 Tandon students are eligible to complete a second (non-primary) major in a distinct discipline other than their primary declared major, both within the Tandon School of Engineering and at other undergraduate schools of NYU.
 Declaring a second major is an option for all undergraduate students at Tandon as long as they are in good academic standing and receive approval from authorized personnel from both academic departments.
 Specific requirements for each major are determined by the two departments’ undergraduate academic advisors, undergraduate program directors, or department heads, in conjunction with the Tandon Office of Undergraduate Academics and the Tandon Office of Records and Registration.
 Students are required to complete all degree requirements for each major; some courses may be double-counted towards both majors at the discretion of both academic departments.